Continuous-variable quantum cryptography with discrete alphabets: Composable security under collective Gaussian attacks: Introduction

-Other theoretical advances in CV-QKD were the introduction of thermal-state protocols~\cite{thermal1,thermal2,thermal3,thermal4,usenkotrusted,panos_thermal} (where Refs.~\cite{thermal3,thermal4} specifically studied the extension to longer wavelenghts, down to the microwaves), two-way quantum communication protocols~\cite{two-way,Carlo_two-way}, one-dimensional protocols~\cite {1dim,1dim2}, and CV\ measurement-device independent (MDI) QKD~\cite {stefano_mdi}.
+Other theoretical advances in CV-QKD were the introduction of thermal-state protocols~\cite{thermal1,thermal2,thermal3,thermal4,usenkotrusted,panos_thermal} (where the authors of Refs.~\cite{thermal3,thermal4} specifically studied the extension to longer wavelengths, down to the microwaves), two-way quantum communication protocols~\cite{two-way,Carlo_two-way}, one-dimensional protocols~\cite {1dim,1dim2}, and CV\ measurement-device independent (MDI) QKD~\cite {stefano_mdi}.
 Last but not least, there was the important development of CV-QKD\ with discrete-alphabet encoding.
-This idea was first introduced in the post-selection protocol of Ref.~\cite{disc1} and later developed in a number of works~\cite{disc2,disc3,disc4,disc5,disc6,disc7,disc8,disc9,disc10} .
-In particular, Refs.~\cite{disc1,disc2,disc3,disc4} considered binary and ternary alphabets of displaced coherent states.
-Ref.~\cite{disc7} considered four coherent states and, later, other works studied alphabets with arbitrary number of states under pure-loss~\cite{disc5} and thermal-loss~ \cite{disc6} attacks.
+This idea was first introduced in the post-selection protocol of the authors of Ref.~\cite{disc1} and later developed in a number of works~\cite{disc2,disc3,disc4,disc5,disc6,disc7,disc8,disc9,disc10}.
+In particular, the authors of Refs.~\cite{disc1,disc2,disc3,disc4} considered binary and ternary alphabets of displaced coherent states.
+The authors of Ref.~\cite{disc7} considered four coherent states and, later, other works studied alphabets with arbitrary number of states under pure-loss~\cite{disc5} and thermal-loss~ \cite{disc6} attacks.
 All these security proofs were limited to the asymptotic case of infinite signals exchanged by the parties.
 In particular, the security of discrete-alphabet CV\ QKD has been proven asymptotically under collective attacks using decoy-like states in Ref.~\cite{disc8} and, more recently, under general attacks using a Gaussian bound in Ref.~\cite{disc9} (see also Ref.~\cite{disc10}).